DigitalState/Platform/platform/documentation/environments/lab/index.md

 > Note: The app container is only used during development.
 It enables the developer to host the app on a local machine.
 In a production environment, the app container would be replaced by a host machine or a docker container manager, such as [Rancher](https://github.com/rancher/rancher).

-Below is a diagram displaying the gist of the lab environment.
+Below is a diagram displaying the gist of the lab environment:

 ![Overview](images/overview.png)